graphprotocol/contracts/DEPLOYMENT.md

 The script accepts multiple parameters that allow to override default values, print the available options with:

 ```
-npm run deploy -- --help
+yarn deploy -- --help
 ```

-NOTE: Please run `npm run build` at least once before running migrate as this command relies on artifacts produced in the compilation process.
+NOTE: Please run `yarn build` at least once before running migrate as this command relies on artifacts produced in the compilation process.

 ### Networks

-By default, `npm run deploy` will deploy the contracts to a localhost instance of a development network.
+By default, `yarn deploy` will deploy the contracts to a localhost instance of a development network.

 To deploy to a different network execute:

 ```
-npm run deploy -- --network {networkName}
+yarn deploy -- --network {networkName}

 # Example
-npm run deploy -- --network kovan
+yarn deploy -- --network kovan
 ```

 The network must be configured in the `hardhat.config.ts` as explained in https://hardhat.org/config.